Blog

 Frontend matters!

-While it may seem that writing smart contracts containing the logic that underpins the features and functionalities of your app is where the meat of DeFi app development is, the importance of frontend development should not be overlooked.
+While it may seem that writing smart contracts containing the logic that underpins the features and functionalities of your defi decentralized finance app is where the meat of DeFi app development is, the importance of frontend development should not be overlooked.
 Blockchain technology has given rise to new types of architectures, so it’s crucial that user interactions remain as seamless as in traditional apps.
-The novelty of an emerging technology can be quite intimidating to the average user and it's up to frontend developers to help people overcome that initial hurdle.
+The novelty of an emerging technology can be quite intimidating to the average user and it’s up to frontend developers to help people overcome that initial hurdle.
+A well-designed frontend is essential for user interactions, especially in complex DeFi features like a decentralized exchange, where users need to trade tokens seamlessly.

-We already hinted at the importance of choosing the right tools and technologies to help you build your DeFi application.
+We already hinted at the importance of choosing the right tools and technologies to help you build your defi decentralized finance application.
 Listed below are some of the most popular tools for dApp development on Ethereum - the leading platform for decentralized applications and DeFi.
+These tools are essential for developing features like liquidity pools, which are crucial for providing the necessary liquidity for decentralized exchanges and platforms.

 Hardhat is one of the best tools for dApp development.
 It’s a framework and an Ethereum development environment, where you can perform frequent tasks such as testing, compiling, deployment and debugging of smart contracts.
 Hardhat comes with a local Ethereum network node and supports other popular development tools such as Ganache and Ethers.js.